These are the key topics covered in this guide:

 The control annexes have been reorganised.
 Annex A now consolidates controls for PII controllers and processors into a clearer structure (A.1, A.2 and A.3).
 The distinction between controller and processor obligations is more explicitly defined throughout, in alignment with the GDPR’s treatment of these roles.

-Expanded Guidance on AI and Digital Environments
+Privacy Risks in AI and Digital Environments

 Stronger Governance and Leadership Requirements